chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 ## Task 1: Use wb_view to visualize GIFTI surfaces

-* Open wb_view either by double-clicking the `wb_view` or `wb_view.exe`  icon in your windows manager or by entering this in the command line if you have set up your paths in the the command line interface correctly.
+* Open wb_view either by double-clicking the `wb_view` or `wb_view.exe`  icon in your windows manager or by entering this in the command line if you have set up your paths in the command line interface correctly.
 * When **wb_view** opens click the  `skip` button in the dialog to get to the main screen
 * From the top menu choose `File` > `Open File` and change the dropdown on `Files of type:` to `Surface Files (*.surf.gii)`
 * Now navigate to `Practicum81/DATA/HCP/100307/MNINonLinear/Native/`